KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 - Each optimizer will have its own history of records.
 We are interested in finding the best setting for each optimizer, in order to help the community make a fair comparisons and find good new optimizers.
 - The foundation of all runs in this leaderboard will be the NanoGPT-medium record from 04/22/25 which is held by @jadenj3o.
 New runs must not modify the main speedrun's architecture or data pipeline; in particular the batch size should stay the same.
 - New runs can use any optimizer.
-They will be considered a new record for their respective optimizer if they attain a faster steps-to-target than the previous best.
+They will be considered a new record for their respective optimizer if they attain a faster steps-to-target than the previous record.

 ## Best currently known hyperparameters for each optimizer